 Chaitra Sale – Bengal’s year ending stock clearance sale is here!
 Everything you want to buy is available at such crazily discounted rates that you’ll have a tough time deciding what to leave and what to let go.
 Forget online shopping.
 This jostling, bustling, amazing Chaitra Sale is every shopaholic’s dream come true.

 This sale starts from somewhere around the 15th/16th of March and continues till 15th April midnight, which is the last day of the Bengali calendar.
-That’s the official duration; but trusts me; the couple of weeks in March are just the warm up period.
+That’s the official duration.
+But trust me, the couple of weeks in March are just the warm up period.
 The shoppers are lackadaisical about going to the market mid-month when they are required to be a bit calculative regarding their expenses.
-In fact that is the time when the shopkeepers too are still on hopes of making a little more profit on their old stock, with the handful of customers who plans for an early visit, with a meagre discount of 10-15%.
+In fact that is the time when the shopkeepers too are still on hopes of making a little more profit on their old stock.
+This is because the handful of customers plans for an early visit, with a meagre discount of 10-15%.

 But then comes 31st March.
 Salaries and yearly benefits start getting credited to your accounts; Wallets become heavy enough to buy what you want and the real game begins!
 Lucrative deals starts pouring in.
 Deals that will lure your feet into the shops and product prices that leaves you with no other option than to purchase!
 Up to 50% off everywhere…. and unlike the discount deals you get during the other clearance sales of the year, you just don’t need to ponder over that “up to” word much.
 It’s 50% on almost everything and if it’s not 50 it’s 40.